 About the Office of Hearing Officers

-FINRA’s Enforcement Department and Market Regulation Department can seek, and a hearing panel may impose, a variety of sanctions, including the suspension or expulsion of a broker-dealer from FINRA membership, the suspension or bar of individuals from association with any FINRA member, fines, restitution, disgorgement of ill-gotten gains, censures, and cease-and-desist orders against broker-dealers and individuals.
-In determining the appropriate sanction to be imposed where a violation is found, the hearing panel considers FINRA’s Sanction Guidelines.
+When a Hearing Panel or Hearing Officer (in cases that are before only a Hearing Officer) find misconduct, they may impose a variety of sanctions, including the suspension or expulsion of a broker-dealer from FINRA membership, the suspension or bar of an associated person from association with any FINRA member, a fine, an order to pay restitution, an order to disgorge ill-gotten gains, a censure, and a cease-and-desist order.
+To determine the appropriate sanction to be imposed, the Hearing Panel or Hearing Officer considers the sanctions recommended in FINRA’s Sanction Guidelines.

 Hearing Panel decisions, Hearing Officer decisions in expedited cases, and significant Hearing Officer orders are posted on OHO’s section of FINRA’s website, at www.finra.org/oho.